 The dream of becoming an IAS officer gets around 4 – 5 lakh students every year to appear for the Civil Service Exam.
 Out of these, only a select few (around 1000 candidates) make it to the final list.

-Let us look into this article to find the qualities of an IAS officer
+Let us look into this article to find out what are the nature and qualities of an IAS officer?

 Keeping this in mind one needs to possess certain skills which can help him clear the exam and also be successful in his job.
 The behavior of an IAS officer has to be possessed or developed in the exam stage itself.
-Here is a list of 10 qualities I feel are needed for you to crack the exam and become a great IAS officer.
+Here is a list of 10 qualities of an IAS aspirant that are needed for you to crack the exam and become a great IAS officer.

 One of the major qualities of an IAS officer is discipline.
 During the exam, you study such a vast syllabus.
 It is said that you complete 3 graduations in the same amount of studies that you do for UPSC.
 For covering such a vast syllabus it is important for a person to possess discipline.
 A person has to consistently put in the required hours day in, day out for a long period of time.